leapfrogonline/rstr/README.rst

 It could be useful for fuzz testing, generating dummy data, or other applications.

-It has no dependencies outside the standard library, and should be compatible with Python 3.
+It has no dependencies outside the standard library, and is compatible with Python 3.

 A Word of Caution
 -----------------